 - (A) Team Representative.
-For the first 10 minutes after event results posting, team representatives may only view the scoring sheet(s) of their own skiers. - (B) All Skiers.
-Eleven minutes after result posting, team representatives shall have access to the score sheet(s) of any competitor in that event. - (C) Skier Access.
+For the first 10 complete minutes after event results posting, team representatives may only view the scoring sheet(s) of their own skiers. - (B) All Skiers.
+After the first ten minutes of result posting, team representatives shall have access to the score sheet(s) of any competitor in that event. - (C) Skier Access.
 After event results have been posted, skiers shall have access to their own scoring sheets under the direct supervision of the team representative or a person appointed by the Chief Judge. - (D) Viewing Area.
 Score sheets shall not be removed from the designated viewing area.